 They make great family dogs and are affectionate towards their pack members.
 They have to be monitored among children, because they have a tendency to herd them, and that can lead to nasty falls.
-Border Collies are one of the most athletic dog breeds in the world and amazing companions.

 They are the only spotted breed of dog in the world, that is their trademark, and the main reason why they are so popular.
 The other reason is their wonderful nature.
 These short-coated dogs are incredibly affectionate and make great family dogs.

 Curiously, they are born with a pure white color, and only about a week after their birth those black dots start to appear.
 They enjoy running around the field, chasing critters or running after flying discs.
 They are very fast and agile, and can easily track down smaller animals.